-More information about the English Language Learner program can be found in the English Learners Master Plan, which will be updated here this Fall.
+More information about the English Language Learner program can be found in the English Learner Master Plan.

 The purpose of the District English Learner Advisory Committee (DELAC) is to advise English Learner services and programs offered by the school district.
 As an advisory group, DELAC member duties include developing a Master Plan for educational programs and services to English Learners, establishing district program goals and objectives for English Learn services and reviewing the district's reclassification procedures for English Learners.

 A district is required to form a DELAC if it has 51 or more English learner students.
 The committee is comprised of school staff, parents of English learner students, other parents and community members who are interested in English learner programs.
 At least 51 percent of the committee must be made up of parents of English learner students who are not employed by the district.
 DELAC members are elected by ELAC members at school sites.